FLYSpEC, Celebrating 40 years of Flying Medical Service to Zambia

 FLYSPEC IS CHANGING LIVES

-FlySpec is an unique and established flying medical charity in Zambia, a country roughly two-and-a-half times the size of the British Isles.
+FlySpec (Fly Specialists) is an unique and established flying medical charity in Zambia, a vast country, roughly two-and-a-half times the size of the British Isles.
 With poor roads, expensive travel, high levels of poverty and a lack of infrastructure, it is impossible for the majority of Zambia's population to receive high-level medical attention.

-FlySpec has two aircraft: a Cessna 182 and a Cessna 206.
-Dr Goran Jovic regularly uses the C182 but is able to fly both.
-The C206 is often flown by volunteer commercial pilots of Flying Mission Zambia.
-FMZ also services and maintains the C206 at very favourable rates.
+FlySpec has 2 aircraft: a C182 and a C206.
+Dr Goran Jovic flies both although the C206 is also flown by volunteer commercial pilots of Flying Mission Zambia (FMZ) who services and maintain the C206.

 FlySpec is the major project of the Lusaka Orthopaedic Research and Education Trust (LORET).